Elmont, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 3.4 sqmi, all land.

-Elmont is on the Queens (NYC)/Nassau County border, earning it the name "The Gateway to Long Island."
+Elmont is on the border between Nassau County and the New York City borough of Queens, earning it the nickname "The Gateway to Long Island."

+Drainage

+Elmont is located within the Hook Creek Watershed, which – in turn – is located within the larger Long Island Sound/Atlantic Ocean Watershed.